synapsecns/sdk-docs/bridge/Bridge.md

         amountFrom: INPUT_AMOUNT,  // Amount of `tokenFrom` being sent });

+    // build an ERC20 Approve transaction to have the user send so that the Synapse Bridge contract
+    // can do its thing.
+    // If desired, `amount` can be passed in the args object, which overrides
+    // the default behavior of "infinite approval" for the token. let populatedApproveTxn = await SYNAPSE_BRIDGE.buildApproveTransaction({
+        token: TOKEN_IN,
+        signer: null      // This should NOT be null when used for real })

+    // insert some web3 black magic involving populatedApproveTxn here...

     // initiateBridgeTransaction requires an ethers Signer instance to be
     // passed to it in order to actually do the bridge transaction.
     // An optional field `addressTo` can be passed, which will send tokens